 - Can I order from outside of the UK?

 We ship worldwide.
 There is a shipping fee of £15 for international orders below £75.
 Your order will be shipped with DHL express, and we will provide full tracking details.

 - Do I pay import duty charges if I live outside the EU?

-When a parcel reaches a destination country outside of the EU it will incur import duty charges.
+When a parcel reaches a destination country outside of the EU it will incur import tax and duty charges.
 These charges must be paid by the recipient of the parcel and will be forwarded on by the courier.
 The cost is dependent on the customs and import policy of the destination country.
 These can vary widely between countries.
 You can check here.
 The customer is liable for any unpaid customs charges.
 Return shipment and customs fees will be deducted from any refund due.

 - What is your return policy?